-Abstract.
 Consuming equal weights of different animal products may produce vastly different expected amounts of direct suffering.
 Farmed seafood may cause the most, followed by poultry products.
 Pork, beef, and especially milk produce considerably less suffering in comparison.
-As an extreme case, creating demand for a kg of farmed catfish meat is expected to cause 20,000 times as much suffering as creating demand for a kg of milk.
-(Note: I haven't yet analyzed lobster, shrimp, prawn, or other small seafood, but my guess is that, given the small size of these organisms, eating them causes large amounts of expected suffering per kilogram -- at least as long as we give them a nontrivial probability of sentience, as I think we should.)
+As an extreme case, creating demand for a kg of farmed catfish meat is expected to cause 20,000 times as much direct suffering as creating demand for a kg of milk.

 In considering the suffering of farm animals, we presumably ought to care equally about equal amounts of suffering, regardless of which animals experience that suffering.
 It does not follow, however, that we ought to avoid all animal-based food products with equal amounts of effort.
 Eating certain types of meat may cause more suffering than eating the same amount of another type of meat under otherwise identical circumstances.